mc²36 - Fader Strip Controls

 All user buttons are programmed from the Custom Functions display and are stored at a system level.
 This means that any changes will affect all users.

-The fader strip label display shows either a text label or image to identify the channel.
-The centre section's LABEL buttons determine which "label" is in view.
+The fader strip label display can show either a text label or image to identify the channel.

 The background color of the display can also be used to quickly identify the channel.